Overview of Damage Prevention

 Urine of coyotes or dogs has been used as a repellent for foxes, but the long-term effectiveness of this technique is questionable.

-Gas cartridges made by USDA-APHIS-Wildlife Services (WS) are registered for fumigating dens of red foxes (Figure 7).
+Gas cartridges made by USDA-APHIS-Wildlife Services (WS) are registered for fumigating dens of red foxes.
 Gas cartridges consist of cardboard cylinders filled with slow-burning chemicals.
 They are ignited and placed in burrow systems followed by sealing all entrances with sod.
 As the cartridges burn, they produce carbon monoxide and other gases that are lethal for foxes.

 Gas cartridges are General Use Pesticides, however they may not be registered in some states for the control of foxes.
 Directions for their use are on the label and should be carefully read and followed.
 Do not use them in burrows located under wooden sheds, buildings, or near combustible materials because of the potential fire hazard.
 They will not explode if properly prepared and used.
 Avoid prolonged breathing of fumes.

 Fumigation is most effective when soil is wet (e.g., after a rain) because the water makes the soil less porous.
 Always follow the instructions on the label and consider the potential risks when using charcoal-based fumigants.
-Each burrow should be treated as described below.
+Each burrow should be treated as described below, unless the label indicates other procedures.

 - During daylight, locate the main opening of the burrow (identified by a mound of excavated soil) and the secondary entrances associated with the burrow.
 Fumigate during the day or after witnessing foxes entering the den to increase the likelihood of treating an occupied den.